annp0/models-in-agda-pilot/OrderSystem/OrderSystem.lagda.md

     and a non-empty list of `Payment`s.
     It must be owned by a `Customer`.
     It has a method to calculate the total cost of the order.
-- `Customer`, which has a name, and could have multiple orders.
+- `Customer`, which has a unique identifier, and could have multiple orders.
 - `Item`, which has a name, and a cost.
-- `Payment`, which could be `Cash` or `Credit`
+- `Payment`, which stores the amount and payment type (cash or credit).
-    It stores the amount of the payment.
     It must be owned by an `Order`.

 ## By-signature Specification

 - `Customer : Set` should be a record with a single field `id : ℕ`
-- `Cash : Set` and `Credit : Set` should be a record containing a field `amount : Float` and other status information
-- `Payment : Set` a record that contains a single field `amount : Float` can be formed from `Cash` or `Credit` by respective functions `cash2Pay : Cash → Payment` and `cred2Pay : Credit → Payment`
+- `Payment : Set` a record that contains fields `amount : ℕ` and `paymentType : PaymentType`
-- `Order : Set` should be a record with the following fields: a non-empty list of items `items : List⁺ Item` a non-empty list of payments `payments : List⁺ Payment` a customer `Customer` the current `Status : Set` and a function that returns its total cost `cost : Order → Float`
+- `Order : Set` should be a record with the following fields: a non-empty list of items `items : List⁺ Item` a non-empty list of payments `payments : List⁺ Payment` a customer `Customer` the current `Status : Set` and a function that returns its total cost `cost : Order → ℕ`

 # The approach with specific data types